The Definitive Guide to Equity Research Internships

 - There’s not necessarily a structured recruiting process or a set number of hires each year.

-- And even if you do win the internship, the path to a full-time offer does not necessarily exist.
+- And even if you do win the internship, the path to a full-time offer as an equity research associate does not necessarily exist.

 A research internship could be a good first or second step if your long-term goal is in the public markets (hedge funds, asset management, etc.).